 What ‘Son of God’ does not mean

 It is the same with the Bible when it uses the term ‘son of God’.
 Nowhere in the Taurat, Zabur or Injil does the term ‘Son of God’ mean that God had sexual relations with a woman and had a literal and physical son as a result.
 This understanding was common in ancient Greek polytheism where gods had ‘wives’.
-But nowhere in the Bible (al kitab) is this even hinted at.
-Certainly this would be impossible since it explicitly says in Isaiah and in the Gospel that Jesus was born of a virgin – thus no relations.
+But nowhere in the Bible (al kitab) is this stated.
+Certainly this would be impossible since it says that Jesus was born of a virgin – thus no relations.

 We saw here that the Prophet Isaiah around 750 BC had prophesied that one day in his future a Sign directly from the LORD would come